Oil Posts a Third Consecutive Weekly Loss as Demand Uncertainty Lingers

 Uncertainty over Russia's commitment to a 0.5 MMBbl/d production cut till year-end has also weighed on crude prices.
 However, Russian Deputy PM Novak confirmed compliance, stating that increased tanker exports don't notably offset reduced pipeline shipments.

 On balance, AEGIS believes that price risk is skewed to the upside in 2023 due to supply shortfalls and upside demand risks.
-AEGIS acknowledges that global economic concerns are real and advises a modestly bullish scenario where there is only moderate undersupply but low inventories of oil and products.
+AEGIS acknowledges that global economic concerns are real but is staying with a bullish outlook.
 Furthermore, low OPEC spare capacity could lead to slight scarcity and more leverage on price than usual.
 This vulnerability makes the market susceptible to upsets in the daily flow of oil supply.

 AEGIS hedging recommendations for crude oil remain costless collars for 2023 and 2024.
 A collar would set a price floor but allow for more upside participation, compared to a swap if prices realize higher.
-The upside exposure afforded by the structure makes it very popular among our clients in bullish markets.
+The upside exposure afforded by the structure makes it very popular among our clients with a bullish bias.